Protein – What Is Protein?

 Tryptophan is needed to produce serotonin and melatonin.
 Serotonin is a hormone that gives us a sense of well-being and happiness, while melatonin help us get a restful night of sleep.

-Protein is needed to build and repair damaged muscles and tissues.
+Protein or collagen is needed to build and repair damaged muscles and tissues.
 So, when we are injured, the body will need and use more protein to heal a wound after surgery, repair a broken bone, or fix a torn ligament.
 So, while many people associate protein with body building, it clearly serves even more important roles in the body!
+You can learn about collagen here.

 Our hair and nails are primarily made of protein.
 Therefore, if your diet is poor, your nails may become brittle and your hair may start falling out.
 This is an indication that you are not eating enough protein.
 Brittle nails and hair are some things that you can observe.
 However, on a cellular level, a protein deficiency may be less noticeable.